The following post is from Jennifer, a lifelong educator: 7 Ways to Love Your Husband and Make Your Kids Feel Secure

-3. Try to have a Date Night at least a once a month.
+3. Try to have a Date Night at least once a month.
 If finances don’t permit going out, arrange special times at home.
-If your kids are older, tell them that they are going to watch a movie while you and your husband have dinner alone.
+If your kids are older, tell them they will watch a movie while you and your husband have dinner alone.
 They may roll their eyes, but they’ll understand that you love your husband enough to put him first sometimes.
-(It’s also a great way to teach them how to love their spouses when they grow up.)
+(It’s also great to teach them how to love their spouses when they grow up.)

 5. Make a decision not to criticize your husband in front of the kids.
 You may need to vent sometimes, but your kids don’t need to be the recipients of your frustration.
-Hearing “Mommy said that you…” not only hurts your husband and your marriage, it can cause your kids to worry about your relationship.
+Hearing “Mommy said that you…” not only hurts your husband and your marriage but can also cause your kids to worry about your relationship.

 6. Let your children hear you brag about something your husband has done well.
-It may be something simple like getting up with the baby or putting a load of clothes into the dryer.
-Knowing that you appreciate the little things about him helps them realize that you’re thankful for the little things they do, too.
+It may be simple, like getting up with the baby or putting a load of clothes into the dryer.
+Knowing that you appreciate the little things about him helps them realize that you’re also thankful for the little things they do.